jarun/buku/README.md

        b -p
 6. For GUI and browser integration (or to sync bookmarks with your favourite bookmark management service) refer to the wiki page on [System integration](https://github.com/jarun/buku/wiki/System-integration).
-7. Handy (bash/zsh) commands to fuzzy search with fzf and open the selection in Firefox:
+7. Quick (bash/zsh) commands to fuzzy search with fzf and open the selection in Firefox:

        firefox $(buku -p -f 10 | fzf) firefox $(buku -p -f 40 | fzf | cut -f1)